-WHEREAS, contemporaneous with this resolution, Ordinance No. 2023-7 was introduced to amend Exhibit A of Section 3.36.030 (Cost Recovery Percentages) of the NBMC to update the modification percentage for user services ("Cost Recovery Ordinance"); and
+WHEREAS, contemporaneous with this resolution, Ordinance No. 2024-12 was introduced to amend Exhibit A of Section 3.36.030 (Cost Recovery Percentages) of the NBMC to update the modifications to the cost recovery percentages for user services ("Cost Recovery Ordinance").